-Nestled in the foothills of the northwestern Himalayas, Kumaon is a sort of forgotten region when it comes to tea production.
+Located in the remote foothills of the northwestern Himalayas, Kumaon is a sort of forgotten region when it comes to tea production.

-When the British introduced tea to India in the 1830s, they were first drawn to the acidic and well-drained soils of Kumaon.
-Although the plant thrived on the mountainside slopes, the region’s isolation made it difficult to get the tea from the mountains to the port, and the area was essentially abandoned in favour of Assam and Darjeeling.
+Although the tea plant thrived on the mountainside slopes, the region’s isolation made it difficult to get the tea to the ports, and the area was essentially abandoned in favour of Assam and Darjeeling in the north east.

 Today tea production is centered around the ancient village of Champawat where more than 450 farmers produce tea on small-scale farms amounting to nearly 150 hectares.
 About 90% of those working on tea cultivation are women.

 Tea is grown on a series of high-altitude mountain ridges that rise from gentle rolling foothills to elevations of 1900m.
 The mountain environment and rich biodiversity make it an ideal place for growing tea.